 County boards of health typically enforce ATUPA.
 In counties without a board of health, county legislators or the county’s board of supervisors must designate and charge a county officer with enforcement.
 Enforcement Officers are agents and entities designated to enforce tobacco product use and sales regulations and hold hearings to determine whether an ATUPA violation has occurred.
 Officers make periodic visits to businesses that sell regulated products to ensure compliance with public health laws.
 These compliance visits can include staging an attempt by persons under 21 to buy ATUPA-restricted products.

 How Does ATUPA Restrict Access to Tobacco Products?

 - Retailers must store these products either in a locked container or behind the counter in an area accessible only to store employees.

-- Only customers who show a valid photo ID that indicates they are of the minimum legal sales age (which will be 21, effective November 13, 2019) for ATUPA-regulated products may purchase regulated products.
+- Only customers who show a valid photo ID that indicates they are of the minimum legal sales age (21 years) for ATUPA-regulated products may purchase regulated products.

 - Identification is not required of individuals who reasonably appear to be at least age 25.
 However, this appearance is not a defense to selling tobacco to a person under the age of 21.

 - A retailer may verify age through an electronic device capable of reading information on a state-issued ID card’s magnetic strip.
 Use of the scanner provides a defense for business owners who inadvertently sell to a person under the age of 21 if the information obtained by the scanner matches the ID card reflecting a legal sales age.

 - Tobacco retailers must register with the state and “post in a conspicuous place a sign upon which there shall be imprinted the following statement: “SALE OF CIGARETTES, CIGARS, CHEWING TOBACCO, POWDERED TOBACCO, SHISHA OR OTHER TOBACCO PRODUCTS, HERBAL CIGARETTES, LIQUID NICOTINE, ELECTRONIC CIGARETTES, ROLLING PAPERS OR SMOKING PARAPHERNALIA, TO PERSONS UNDER TWENTY-ONE YEARS OF AGE IS PROHIBITED BY LAW.”